daretodave/onfig/README.md

  the **ENV** property when loading configuration files from disk.
   - This is defaulted to; ```() => process.env.NODE_ENV```.
 This loads the NODE_ENV
   property from the node process.
+  - If process.env.NODE_ENV is not found, this defaults to "development" as a fail-safe.

 **precedence**
  - A string array or a function that returns a string array.
 This will determine what files get loaded and in which order they get loaded in.
 The **%ENV%**